Skip to content

 925 silver and 950 silver: understanding alloys

 When we talk about solid silver, we are referring to an alloy in which pure silver is the dominant component.
 This is an important distinction, as there are many counterfeits on the market.
-Silver-plated items that look like solid silver (but wear out quickly), or fake alloys that tarnish within a few months.
+These include silver-plated items that look like solid silver (but wear quickly), and fake alloys that tarnish within a few months.
 Knowing how to identify solid silver is therefore essential before making any purchase.

 925 silver (or sterling silver) contains 92.5% pure silver and 7.5% other metals, usually copper.
 It is the international standard for Jewellery, and for good reason.
 This composition combines strength and beauty.
 Pure silver alone would be too soft to last, too fragile to withstand the weight of a lifetime worn on the wrist or neck.
 Copper, in small percentages, strengthens it without altering its nature.